WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-This is an invalid WIT document due because `my-world` needs to import two
+This is an invalid WIT document because `my-world` needs to import two
 unique interfaces called `shared`.
 To disambiguate a manual import is required:

 ```